Alex Sharata

 Growth

 Alex joined NEA in 2020 and is a Partner focused on growth-stage investments across enterprise, fintech, and consumer.
-He is a board observer of Brale, DeltaStream, Grid, Snowplow, and Weaviate and also works closely with Courtyard, Datafold, Merge, MoonPay, QuoteWell, and VAST Data, among others.
+He is a board director or observer of Brale, Clio, DeltaStream, Grid, Snowplow, SBC, and Weaviate and also works closely with Datafold, Merge, MoonPay, QuoteWell, and VAST Data, among others.
 Sharata was previously an investor at Vista Equity Partners focused on mature enterprise software companies.
 Prior to becoming an investor, he was a co-founder of Fractal, a mobile app security company that was acquired in 2017.

 How would you describe the companies you look to partner with?